KBOct/KBOct.github.io/_posts/2019-01-21-black-scholes-pricing-with-greeks-in-python-3.md

 toc_sticky: true
 mathjax: true
 ---
-# Initial implementation
+# Black-Scholes Formula

+We first implement the Black-Scholes Formula that we'll use to get the call and put values by simply passing the proper arguments to the following function:

 {% highlight python linenos %}
 """
-# The Black Scholes Formula for a European Put
+# The Black Scholes Formula for a European Option
 # CallorPut - This is set to 'c' for call option, anything else for put
 # S - Stock price
 # K - Strike price